FullStackTypeScriptCourse/course_material/10_hooks/README.md

 - Understand the benefit of using signals as an alternative to react hooks.

 ## Agenda
+- Introduction to the react hooks
+- Introduction to react signals
 - Introduction to custom hooks
 - How to create custom hooks
 - How to use custom hooks